IDEM oversees the requirements for the removal, transport, storage, treatment and disposal of septage from sewage disposal systems

 - complete the closure within 120 days of notification;

 - properly dispose of the contents of the facility;

 - properly dismantle and remove the facility; and,

 - submit a certified statement that the requirements have been met.

 IDEM must issue all septage management permits and storage/treatment permits within 90 days of receipt of a complete application.
 All land application site permits must be issued within 180 days of receipt of a complete application.

 All septage management related permits are non transferable.

 For Additional Information:

 Visit IDEM’s Land Permits Web page for application documents.
 Pre-application and/or post-application meetings with IDEM's OLQ Solid Waste Permits staff are encouraged to clarify any questions you may have regarding land application and septage regulations.
-Please direct questions or requests for more information to IDEM’s OLQ Land Application Program at (800) 451-6027, ext.
-2-8735.
+Please direct questions or requests for more information to IDEM’s OLQ Land Application Program at (317) 233-0472 or toll free at (800) 451-6027, ext.
+3-0472.